Mahrkeenerh/StoreScraping/README.md

 Based on the sample batch, the full dataset would take about **6 hours** to download, and take up around **170 GiB** of disk space.

+Further statistics are avaialble in the [stats.ipynb](stats.ipynb) notebook.

 # Apple store